Level: BA/BS or MA/MS

 A statement of purpose - The statement of purpose should include your reasons for applying for this Fellowship, what you would bring to the Fellowship, and what you hope to gain from the Fellowship.
 It should be brief, no more than 1000 words in length.

 A curriculum vitae

-View past fellows here.
+View past fellow profiles here.

 Funding for the fellowship is provided through an endowment established by the AGI Foundation to honor William L. Fisher, the Leonidas T. Barrow Centennial Chair in Mineral Resources and Professor at the John A. and Katherine G. Jackson School of Geosciences at the University of Texas, Austin.
 Fisher served as the inaugural Dean and previously as the Director of the Jackson School.
 For three decades before that Fisher served as the Director of the Bureau of Economic Geology and the state geologist of Texas.
 At the national level, Fisher served as the Assistant Secretary of the Interior for Energy and Minerals under President Ford.
 Over several administrations, he has been advisor to the President and Secretaries of Energy and the Interior, and he has chaired numerous National Research Council committees and boards.
-For more information on Fisher and the endowment, please see the column "Endowing the AGI Congressional Fellowship" that appeared in the October 2003 issue of Geotimes Magazine (now EARTH Magazine).
+For more information on Fisher and the endowment, please see the column "Endowing the AGI Congressional Fellowship" that appeared in the October 2003 issue of Geotimes Magazine.

 Several of AGI's member societies also sponsor congressional science fellowships.
 For more information please contact:

 The American Association for the Advancement of Science (AAAS), the American Institute of Physics, the American Society of Civil Engineers, and other related societies offer similar Congressional Fellowships, and AAAS also offers Executive Branch Fellowships.
 It is acceptable to apply for a position with more than one society in a given year.